 If osmosis is so important to so many different disciplines, why is Galileo's astronomical work discussed so much more than Abbe Nollet's wine spirits experiment.
 Galileo wasn't always considered more important.
 The word cloud below shows the major names that were being cited in science in 1758, about 100 years after Galileo's death.
 Nollet is in the word cloud but Galileo and Kepler are not.
 There are probably several reasons why Galileo is so well known now and Abbe Nollet is not.

 Abbe Nollet starts at a disadvantage to Galileo.
 Discovering what happens when you separate water and alcohol with a pig's bladder can hardly inspire the imagination as much as speculations on the motions of the cosmos.
 There were other handicaps.
 Most of the important early historians of science were trained as physical scientists (physicists, chemists, astronomers).
 Physical scientists would not have known the biological significance of osmosis.
 For Abbe Nollet, being a Catholic priest didn't help either.
 Early historians of science were biased towards the "Conflict Thesis"; a belief that religion and science naturally conflict.
-This bias was evidenced by the censorship of an important historian who discovered important advances in kinematics by medieval Catholic priests (see The Real da Vinci Code).
-These advances had been previously attributed to Galileo.
+Historians that went against the theme were even censored (see The Real da Vinci Code).